 You can easily remove the internal pot and allow it to soak if rice is sticking to the surface.
 Allow the pot to soak in warm soapy water for approximately twenty minutes.
 Next, take a plastic or rubber spatula and gently pry off any cooked on rice.

-After cleaning the pot, clean any included utensils such as the rice scoop or steam basket by hand in warm soapy water and use a nonabrasive sponge.
+After cleaning the pot, clean any included utensils such as the rice paddle or steam basket by hand in warm soapy water and use a nonabrasive sponge.
 Allow to air dry.

-Many manufacturers claim that the lids and pots are dishwasher safe, but we recommend hand washing only.
+Many manufacturers claim that the lids and pots are dishwasher safe, but we recommend hand washing only, as the cooker should last longer.

 Most rice cookers have lids that can detach.
 If this is the case with your model, carefully detach the lid and wash it in warm soapy water.
 If your model doesn’t have a detachable lid, take a soft sponge, dip it in soapy water and wipe down the lid.
 Be sure to remove any stains and residue.
 Next, go over it with a wet washcloth to remove any soap.